Programmable logic controller

-A PLC is an example of a hard real-time system since output results must be produced in response to input conditions within a limited time, otherwise unintended operation will result.
+A PLC is an example of a hard real-time system since output results must be produced in response to input conditions within a limited time, otherwise unintended operation may result.
+Programs to control machine operation are typically stored in battery-backed-up or non-volatile memory.

 Invention and early development

-PLC originated in the late 1960s in the automotive industry in the US and were designed to replace relay logic systems.
+The PLC originated in the late 1960s in the automotive industry in the US and was designed to replace relay logic systems.
 Before, control logic for manufacturing was mainly composed of relays, cam timers, drum sequencers, and dedicated closed-loop controllers.

-The hard-wired nature made it difficult for design engineers to alter the automation process.
+The hard-wired nature of these components made it difficult for design engineers to alter the automation process.
 Changes would require rewiring and careful updating of the documentation.
-If even one wire were out of place, or one relay failed, the whole system would become faulty.
-Often technicians would spend hours troubleshooting by examining the schematics and comparing them to existing wiring.
+Troubleshooting was a tedious process.
 When general-purpose computers became available, they were soon applied to control logic in industrial processes.
 These early computers were unreliable and required specialist programmers and strict control of working conditions, such as temperature, cleanliness, and power quality.

 The PLC provided several advantages over earlier automation systems.
-It tolerated the industrial environment better than computers and was more reliable, compact and required less maintenance than relay systems.
-It was easily extensible with additional I/O modules, while relay systems required complicated hardware changes in case of reconfiguration.
+It was designed to tolerate the industrial environment better than systems intended for office use, and was more reliable, compact, and required less maintenance than relay systems.
+It was easily expandable with additional I/O modules.
+While relay systems required tedious and sometimes complicated hardware changes in case of reconfiguration, a PLC can be reconfigured by loading new or modified code.
 This allowed for easier iteration over manufacturing process design.
 With a simple programming language focused on logic and switching operations, it was more user-friendly than computers using general-purpose programming languages.
+Early PLCs were programmed in ladder logic, which strongly resembled a schematic diagram of relay logic.
 It also permitted its operation to be monitored.

-Early PLCs were programmed in ladder logic, which strongly resembled a schematic diagram of relay logic.
+Virtual PLCs

+In recent years, the introduction of virtual PLCs has expanded the scope of programmable logic controllers.
+Virtual PLCs are software-based controllers that simulate the functions of traditional PLCs but are executed on general-purpose hardware, offering a more cost-effective and flexible alternative.
+These controllers enable automation systems to be managed without the need for dedicated hardware, making them ideal for applications requiring simulation, remote control, or cloud-based systems.